bigcode-project/bigcode-dataset/README.md

     - code to generate full-content with meta (repo-name, filename, num stars) for training
   - Filters for GitHub Issues
   - Filters for Git Commits
-  - Script to convert Jupyter notebooks to scripts
+  - Code to convert Jupyter notebooks to scripts
-  - Scripts to convert Jupyter notebooks to structured markdown-code-output triplets
+  - Code to convert Jupyter notebooks to structured markdown-code-output triplets
-- `decontamination`: script to remove files that match test-samples from code generation benchmarks.